isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 1. **Keyboard and mouse**

    Having an external keyboard and mouse just makes everything simpler for the driver.
-Better yet, if the laptop is shut then everybody is looking at the same the screen and the driver can cue off of people pointing to the screen.
+An external keyboard and mouse can also allow you to close the laptop, which is even better because then everybody is looking at the same the screen.
+This allows the driver to cue off of people pointing to the screen.

+2. **Screen**

+  While you usually have little control over the screen or projector, when you have a choice, try to get a bigger screen and a high-resolution projector.
+Remember that that code often has many more details than a regular slide presentation.

-2. **Simple editor with line numbers**
+3. **Simple editor with line numbers**

    Line numbers make it easy to talk about where your focus is at.
 Editors that allow for simple typing and scrolling make it easier for everybody to track what is going on.
 In particular, editors like vi and Emacs add to the cognitive load if not configured in the way each individual member of the team normally uses them.
 Finally, make sure the font size is big enough so that everyone can easily read it.

-## Seating and Roles
+## Seating and roles

 ### The Driver